-If the sign-up bonuses after you meet the card’s requirement for spending is huge, this gets your mileage account going and you get closer to a free flight.
-Don’t ever make the mistake of signing up with a card which doesn’t offer you high sign-up bonus.
+If the sign-up bonuses after you meet the card’s requirement for spending are huge, this gets your mileage account going and you get closer to a free flight.
+Don’t ever make the mistake of signing up with a card that doesn’t offer you a high sign-up bonus.
 Are you wondering how bonuses work?
 Well, if you want to get a large bonus, you should either make a single purchase or meet a minimum expense limit within a certain time period.
 After that, depending on your credit card, you may earn 1-4X points per dollar that you spend.

 2. Extra category spending bonus

-Most credit cards offer a single point for each and every dollar that you spend but good travel credit cards will give you added points when you shop at some particular retailers.
+Most credit cards offer a single point for every dollar that you spend but good travel credit cards will give you added points when you shop at some particular retailers.
 You can hereby add points much quickly.
 You should not want one dollar to be equivalent to one point and hence look forward to the ability to get 2-3 points each time you spend a dollar.
 Use those cards in your day-to-day spending and earn more than a dollar per mile.

 3. The minimum spending amount should be low

-It is sad enough to note that in order to grab bonuses which are offered by such cards, there is a required minimum spending amount.
+It is sad enough to note that to grab bonuses that are offered by such cards, there is a required minimum spending amount.
 Although there are ways in which you can fake your spending, it is best when you’re able to snag the bonus using your regular expenses.
 You should typically sign up with those cards which have a minimum spending requirement of about $1000-3000 in a period of 3-6 months.
 Having a goal and starting with travel credit cards is good when you start small.